Does Your Dog Have Happy Tail Syndrome?

 How is Happy Tail Syndrome Treated?

 Happy tail syndrome is difficult for vets to treat.
-The tip of the tail where injuries most often occur is, as Dr. Tony Johnson, DVM, of the Veterinary Information Network, says, “an amazingly difficult” spot to bandage — it tends to fall off easily.
+The tip of the tail where injuries most often occur is, as Dr. Tony Johnson of the Veterinary Information Network, says, “an amazingly difficult” spot to bandage — it tends to fall off easily.
 Dogs with happy tail syndrome are likely over-exuberant, excitable tail waggers — regardless of the pain they are experiencing — which makes it almost impossible to keep the wound covered and clean.
 Because of this, happy tail syndrome is often a recurring challenge.

-Happy tail syndrome rapidly escalates, so if you see raw, reddened, or irritated tail skin, contact your vet to discuss the situation before it worsens.
+Happy tail syndrome rapidly escalates, so if you see raw, reddened, or irritated tail skin, contact your vet to discuss the situation before it bleeds and worsens.
 As a first step, your vet will likely recommend that the wound be cleaned and wrapped in a bandage.
 A soft recovery collar (cone) will be helpful to keep your dog from licking or pulling off the bandage.
 If you’re unable to manage treatment at home or the bandages just won’t stay put, ask your vet about other options.
 You may need to get creative with keeping the wound clean and wrapped — some vets have used pool noodles and different types of padding to get the job done.
 Your dog may also need minor stitching, K-laser treatments, or even surgical amputation, if the happy tail worsens.

 Happy tail syndrome is messy and complicated.
 While you can’t bubblewrap the whole house, you can keep a vigilant eye out for this problem.
 And with a bit of patience and love, you can keep enjoying your pup’s goofy tail wags — safely.